-Respect the importance of prospecting, and that the activities that lead to a sale offline are different from that online.
+Lessons from online sellers in time of COVID-19.
+Respect the importance of prospecting.
+The activities that lead to a sale offline are different from that online.

 Once upon a time there were two ‘stall sellers’.
 One had a shop right at the entrance of the building that housed them, and the other’s shop was at the end of a dimly lit corridor.